10 Days in Japan: Itinerary, What to Do & Where to Go

 • Phrasebooks: Although it’s becoming easier to find English speakers in bigger Japanese cities, there’s no doubt you’ll run into language barriers in Japan.
 The Lonely Planet Japanese Phrasebook is a great partner to travel along with.

 • Vaccinations: There are no required vaccinations for Japan.
 The CDC recommends being up-to-date with your routine vaccines.
-Travellers should consider getting vaccinated against Hepatitis A & B, and Japanese encephalitis if planning an extended trip or spending significant time outdoors and in rural areas.
+Travelers should consider getting vaccinated against Hepatitis A & B and Japanese encephalitis if planning an extended trip or spending significant time outdoors and in rural areas.

 Like this article?
 Share it & pin it for later!